SUMPRODUCT for Counting with Multiple Criteria in Excel

 • SUMPRODUCT(($D$5:$D$12>$C$5:$C$12)*($B$5:$B$12=F5)): This SUMPRODUCT totals the integers in the array and outputs the following result: 2.

-Read More: [Solved] SUMPRODUCT with Multiple Criteria Not Working in Excel
+Read More: How to Use SUMPRODUCT Function with Multiple Columns in Excel

 2. Apply SUMPRODUCT for Counting Consumers Based on Multiple Criteria